The geometry of your model plays a big role in how easy or hard it will be to set up and get accurate results from the simulation.

 The following features can be deleted, as they take up significant amount of calculation time and computer power without considerable contribution to results.

-Depending on the type of your antenna, one or more plastic components might be included in the design.
+Depending on the type of your model, one or more plastic components might be included in the design.
 You need to evaluate the relevance of those parts, and remove them if they do not have a significant impact.

 For example, you can